 First Nation Land Codes and the First Nation Lands Management Act (FNLMA) will continue to apply.
-If a conflict arises between the FNLMA and this Agreement, this Agreement will over ride the FNLMA.
+If a conflict arises between the First Nations Land Management Act and this Agreement, this Agreement will prevail to the extent of the conflict.